 About Picking Boysenberries

 At one time, boysenberries were the crème de le crème of berries growing in California.
 Today, they are a rarity, located after searching high and low at the farmer’s market, if at all.
-This is because harvesting boysenberries is time consuming and costly, and because the berries are so delicate that in order to ship them producers ended up picking boysenberries before they were fully ripe, thus, rather tart for eating fresh.
+This is because harvesting boysenberries is time-consuming and costly, and because the berries are so delicate that in order to ship them producers ended up picking boysenberries before they were fully ripe, thus, rather tart for eating fresh.

 When to Pick Boysenberries

-As they ripen, berries change from green to pink, then red, darker red, purple and almost black in color.
-Prime boysenberry harvest is when the berries are darkest purple.
+Boysenberries bloom for about a month in the spring and then ripen over the summer.
+That is, of course, unless there is a rapid increase in temps, in which case the berries ripen more rapidly but, generally, harvesting will run from July to August.
+As they ripen, berries change from green to pink, then red, darker red, purple, and almost black in color.
+Prime boysenberry harvest is when the berries are the darkest purple.
 The ones that are almost black should just be eaten immediately while harvesting boysenberries; they will be delicious, but so soft and delicate that they would just become mush if you tried to place them in a container.
 A true sacrifice on your part, I am sure.